lostjared/Mutatris/README.md

 - **Score Tracking**: Try to get the highest score by clearing rows and triggering combos.
 - **Randomized Blocks**: The blocks come in different colors and are randomized to keep each game fresh.

+Get ready to challenge yourself with **Mutatris**’s thrilling pace and engaging mechanics—how high can you score?